vedaapatil/Project-Neo/Problem1.md

-# Summing Primes from a Specific Index with Upper Bound Constraint
+# Summing Primes with an Upper Bound Constraint

 ### Explanation